briancrink/accessedu/documentation/addendum/adherence.md

 9. Unschooling is learning for the sake of curiosity and a desire for insight.

-10. Unschooling is not home schooling; merely opposite to regulating education in efforts to acquire a true education.
+10. Unschooling is not home schooling; merely opposite to regulated education.

 11. Unschooling opens up opportunies in ways unseen in the learn-to-work education paradigm.